Somewhere (artist collective)

 Somewhere is a multi-disciplinary UK-based creative organisation founded in 2001 by the artists and film-makers Karen Guthrie (born 1970) and Nina Pope (born 1968).

 After studying together at Edinburgh College of Art, Pope and Guthrie completed MAs in London and began collaborating as artists in 1995, with their installation "Somewhere Over the TV" at the Collective Gallery in Edinburgh, followed by their live online travelogue "A Hypertext Journal" in March 1996.

-Somewhere has long-term collaborators including the composer Tim Olden and the technologist Dorian Moore.
 In 2007, Guthrie and Pope won the first Northern Art Prize.